h2oai/h2ogpt/docs/FAQ.md

 #### TheBloke

-For models by [TheBloke](https://huggingface.co/TheBloke), h2oGPT tries to automatically handle all types of models (AWQ, GGUF, GGML, GPTQ, with or without safetensors) automatically all passed with `--base_model` only (CLI or UI both).
-For example, these models all can be passed just with `--base_model` without any extra model options:
+For models by [TheBloke](https://huggingface.co/TheBloke), h2oGPT tries to automatically handle all types of models (AWQ, GGUF, GGML, and GPTQ, with or without [safetensors](https://huggingface.co/docs/safetensors/index#safetensors)).
+These models can all be passed using only the `--base_model` option (CLI or UI both).
+For example, the following models can all be passed with just the `--base_model` option without any additional model options:
 ```text
 python generate.py --base_model=h2oai/h2ogpt-oig-oasst1-512-6_9b
 python generate.py --base_model=TheBloke/Xwin-LM-13B-V0.1-GPTQ